 We are forever receiving enquiries from people, innocently believing that if they name another person they can escape punishment!
-They’ve heard stories from a friend of a friend of a friend who never heard anything back from it so surely it must work?
+They’ve heard stories from a friend of a friend of a friend, who never heard anything back from it so surely it must work?

-Just note, If you provide false or misleading information on a notice of intended prosecution there is a very good chance a charge of perverting the course of justice will follow!
-The police take these charges extremely seriously and so do the Court.
-Perverting the course of justice can carry a custodial sentence if convicted.
+Just note, If you provide false or misleading information on a notice of intended prosecution there is a very good chance a charge to Pervert The Course of Justice will follow!
+The police take these charges extremely seriously and so do the Courts.
+To pervert the course of justice can carry a custodial sentence if convicted.
 Cases of perverting the course of justice must be dealt with in the Crown Court.
 They nearly always result in a prison sentence of at least six months!

-The offence is contrary to common law and triable only on indictment meaning that it can only be heard in the Crown Court.
+The offence is contrary to common law and triable only on indictment, meaning that it can only be heard in the Crown Court.
 It carries a maximum penalty of life imprisonment and/or a fine.
 The course of justice must be in existence at the time of the act(s).

 You may well have seen newspaper articles about well-known MPs who have been prosecuted for perverting the course of justice, all because they thought they could escape a speeding offence!!

-It is not worth it.
+It is NOT worth it.

 Perverting the course of justice driving offence is regularly broadcast in Newspapers and TV across the country, check out a recent newspaper article regarding the subject.